Pet Relocation to New Zealand

 Additionally, hybrids (offspring of dogs or cats crossed with another species) are also restricted.

-Mixed breed dogs are generally allowed, but they may encounter issues with some airlines, particularly if they have a snub-nosed face.
+Mixed-breed dogs are generally allowed, but they may encounter issues with some airlines, particularly if they have a snub-nosed face.

 Let's get you on your way